 - Write down the note names (for example, C3–G5).

 👉 Not sure how to test accurately?
-Use our free Vocal Range Calculator to find your exact notes and voice type.
+Use our free Vocal Range Checker to find your exact notes and voice type.

 Step 2: Identify Your Voice Type